- How old does my child have to be in order to be eligible to play Little League?

 - How are managers selected?

 Q: How old does my child have to be in order to be eligible to play Little League?
 A: If your child is league-age 5-16, then they are eligible to play with us.
 In 2016 Little League adjusted the date used for age cutoff.
-You can review the chart for 2016 age cutoff at the Little League website.
+You can calculate your child’s age using the tools on the Little League website.

 Q: What levels of play are provided in NOLL/SOLL?
 A: Please click here for more info on levels of play offered